Velius-Gefion/FDB-Final-Exam/README.md

-Para sa Final Exam sa Fundamentals of Database
+Para sa Final Exam ni Cataraja sa Fundamentals of Database

 Might update this more if malingaw ko more